 To keep leather jackets from drying out and even cracking, we recommend conditioning your leather jacket at least once every six months.
 This will keep the leather supple, the color vibrant, and your jacket looking its best for decades to come.

-Start by getting yourself a quality leather conditioner (we’re big fans of Leather Honey) and a clean microfiber cloth.
+Start by getting yourself a quality leather conditioner and a clean microfiber cloth.
 Then follow these simple steps:

 - Using either a clean hand or a soft, clean rag, apply the conditioner evenly over the entire outside of the jacket.